frankhereford/katamino/README.md

   * New deploy preview per PR
     * Railway DB per PR
       * With cleanup
+    * Easy to hook up local instance to a PR's database
   * GitHub PR comments from actions
     * Includes link to deploy & DB connection credentials
   * 1-2 minute deploys